 You can also experiment with Facebook ads.
 Do not think though that you need to be on every social media platform that exists.
 It is better to focus on those that provide the best potential to reach your niche.

-Action: I suggest to give yourself 30 minutes to add a Facebook Business page if you already use Facebook.
+Action: I suggest giving yourself 30 minutes to add a Facebook Business page if you already use Facebook.
 Alternatively, consider using a Pinterest Business Account.

 7. Use Pay Per Click Advertising